How to Make Pesto Sauce (with any greens!)

 Years ago (we’re talking pre-marriage), my roommate had a boyfriend that was a fire fighter.
 He’d developed some pretty great cooking skills in the fire house, and one of them was making homemade pesto sauce.

-We thought it was a very big deal that he knew how to make pesto sauce, because we had no clue how to make it ourselves.
+We were very impressed that he knew how to make pesto sauce, because we had no clue how to make it ourselves.

-Over the years, it’s become one of my signature recipes, and every cook should have pesto sauce in their cooking repertoire because it elevates any dish.
+While making it from scratch is impressive, it’s also incredibly easy.
+Over the years it’s become one of my signature recipes, and in my opinion, every cook should have pesto sauce in their cooking repertoire because it elevates any dish.

 This handy guide will teach you how to prepare it out of almost any combination of greens, herbs and nuts that you have on hand.